Potion/Cinder-poScene/README.md

 !["po::Scene"](images/logo.jpg)

-**po::scene** is [Potion's](http://www.potiondesign.com) 2D Scene graph block for working with layout, animation and interaction of multiple objects and views within [Cinder](http://libcinder.org).
+**po::scene** is [Potion's](http://www.potiondesign.com) 2D [Scene Graph](#scenegraph) block for working with layout, animation and interaction of multiple objects and views within [Cinder](http://libcinder.org).
 It is at its most useful when used with applications that contain a large amount of interactive objects with various states and attributes. po::scene is released under the [BSD New License](./LICENSE).

 The main philosophy behind po::scene is to avoid replacing any of the built-in Cinder functionality at all costs and keep the library as simple as possible.